jjackowski/eclipse2017/README.md

 The umbra_lcd program is intended for use on a portable computer system built around a Raspberry Pi or something similar.
 It uses GPSD to find its current location, and a HD44780 or compatible LCD to show the results.
-It presently uses a 16x2 display, but I may change it to a 20x4 display or maybe two 16x2 displays.
+It uses a 20x4 display and a rotary encoder with a button, although use of input is still limited.
 I also wrote it with the expectation that ntpd will be running and synchronizing the clock with GPS.

 What the umbra_lcd program does not yet do that I'd like it to: